StacyCash/azure-command-and-query/blog-posts/step-one/getting-started-with-azure-command-and-query.md

 * PartitionKey: How we *split* our data in across data partitions
 * RowKey: The unique identifier within our data partition.

-Between the two properties our entity needs to be unique in our Table, otherwise we are going to get errors.
+Between the two properties, our entity needs to be unique in our Table, otherwise, we are going to get errors.

 We've wrapped these fields inside of properties that are ignored when the data is serialised to the table itself.
 This is primarily so that our code remains readable.
-Rather than than have Azure information spread throughout our code, we now have properties which have meaning to the code.
+Rather than have Azure information spread throughout our code, we now have properties which have meaning to the code.

 To complete our class we still need the actual data that we are going to be storing.
 Now we can consume these classes in our function to store our data.